 Skip to Main Content

-Edema (also known as dropsy or fluid retention) is swelling caused by the accumulation of abnormally large amounts of fluid in the spaces between the body's cells or in the circulatory system.
+Edema (also known as fluid retention) is swelling caused by the accumulation of abnormally large amounts of fluid in the spaces between the body's cells or in the circulatory system.
 It is most common in feet, ankles, and legs.
-It can also affect the face and hands.
+It can also affect the eyes, face, brain, and hands.
 Pregnant women and older adults often get edema, but it can happen to anyone.
 Edema is a symptom, not a disease or disorder.
+In fact, edema is a normal response to injury.
+Edema becomes a concern when it persists beyond the inflammatory phase.
 Widespread, long-term edema can indicate a serious underlying health problem.

 Signs and Symptoms